openebs-archive/openebs-docs/docs/deploycstor.md

    standard (default)            kubernetes.io/gce-pd                                       3h
    ```

-2. Get the openebs-config.yaml by executing below command
+2. Get the *openebs-config.yaml* by executing the following command.

    ```
    wget https://openebs.github.io/charts/openebs-config-0.7.0-RC2.yaml
    ```

-3. Edit **openebs-config-0.7.0-RC2.yaml** to include the disk details associated to each node in the cluster which you are using for creating the OpenEBS cStor Pool.
+3. Edit *openebs-config-0.7.0-RC2.yaml* file to include disk details associated to each node in the cluster which you are using for creating the OpenEBS cStor Pool.
 Replace the disk names under *diskList* section, which you can get from running `kubectl get disks` command.

    ```
    disks: